-"Immediate Family Member" is the public employee's children, the spouses of his children, his brothers and their spouses, his sisters and their spouses, his parents, his spouse and the parents of his spouse.
+"Immediate Family Member" is the public employee's children, the spouses of his children, his brothers and their spouses, his parents, his spouse and the parents of his spouse.

 B. Prohibited Transactions

 A The RSC member is prohibited from entering into any contract, subcontract, or other transaction that is under the "supervision and jurisdiction" of the RSC member's "agency."
 This restriction also applies to the immediate family members of the RSC member and to legal entities in which the RSC member's family members own an interest in excess of 25%.